 In September 2000, Senate Bill 552 granted the Water Authority substantial new authority to enter the electric and natural gas wholesale markets.
 SB 552 modified the County Water Authority Act to allow hydroelectric power generated by the Water Authority's water delivery system to be sold to any retail electric provider.
 The bill also authorized the Water Authority to purchase federal power; to construct, own, and operate electric power generation facilities to service its or its member agencies' needs; and to purchase and transport natural gas.

-In August 2012, the Water Authority completed construction of a pumped storage facility at Lake Hodges.
-For 2016 the two generators have been available over 97% of the time with the ability to produce 40 megawatts of energy for peak demand periods.
-Revenue generated to date exceeds $12 million.
+In 2012, the Water Authority is scheduled to complete construction of a pumped storage facility at Lake Hodges.
+The generators will produce 40 megawatts of energy for peak demand periods.
+The potential annual revenue and energy credits from this facility are expected to be about $5 million.

-The construction of solar generating facilities at three locations in 2011 produce about 2,900 megawatt hours of green energy annually.
+In 2011, construction of solar generating facilities at three locations will produce about 1.5 megawatts of green energy.

 For more information on the Water Authority’s sustainability programs, click here.